Garsondee/What-the-Tide-Dragged-In/Root/ACT1_PLAYTEST_FIXES.md

 - They work efficiently together and are clearly in sync
 - Sappho uses her sea-dog strength for heavy lifting
 - Jewels uses her lynx agility for scouting and watching
-- They're professional but occasionally exchange loving glances
+- They communicate with subtle gestures and brief glances
-- They have a legitimate reason to leave early (transporting the catch to feast site)
+- They have a legitimate reason to transport catch to staging area
+- Other animals watch them with admiration and puzzlement at their coordination

 ---